bormaxi8080/starred/README.md

 ## HTML

+- [stanfrbd/cyberbro](https://github.com/stanfrbd/cyberbro) - A simple application that extracts your IoCs from garbage input and checks their reputation using multiple CTI services.
+- [mohitmishra786/reversingBits](https://github.com/mohitmishra786/reversingBits) - A comprehensive collection of cheatsheets for reverse engineering, binary analysis, and assembly programming tools.
+This repository serves as a one-stop reference for security researchers, reverse eng
 - [bigbrodude6119/flipper-zero-evil-portal](https://github.com/bigbrodude6119/flipper-zero-evil-portal) - Evil portal app for the flipper zero + WiFi dev board
 - [felladrin/awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - A list of software that allows searching the web with the assistance of AI.
 - [ultrasecurity/Storm-Breaker](https://github.com/ultrasecurity/Storm-Breaker) - Social engineering tool [Access Webcam & Microphone  & Location Finder] With {Py,JS,PHP}